 As for the larvae, we can harvest them to feed our chickens, aquaponic fish or pets.
 When the larvae turn charcoal, they'll pack the maximum amount of nutrients inside their bodies.
 Before turning dark, they'll excrete out any undigested foods from their guts, making it relatively clean for feeding.

-Let's go BSF composting
+Let's Go BSF Composting

 As you can see, composting with BSF larvae is easy and quite fast.
-Compared to traditional composting, BSF composting uses the larvae to turn the organic waste into the BSF biomass themselves.
+Compared to traditional composting, BSF composting uses the larvae to turn the organic waste directly into the BSF biomass themselves.
 This happens very fast for just about 15 days.
 Then, you can decide whatever we want to do with the larvae.
 Either feed them to the chickens, the pets or get some of that juice to fertilize the plants in your garden.
 It's cost-effective with multiple benefits and uses.
 Have fun with your composting!

 Share or pin this post!